JordanMajd/org-pr-stats/README.md

 # Org PR Stats

-Org PR Stats is an application which queries the Github API for pull request information for a given organization.
+Org PR Stats is an node app to query the GitHub API for pull request stats on a given organization.
 It was created as a solution to a take home interview question.

 ## Getting started